win32ss/supermium/README.md

   <mark>Latest progwrp.dll (version 1.1.0.5024) - included in Supermium 126 R7!</mark>
   <table>
     <caption>
       <h4>This Supermium component receives enhancements and improvements from time to time, primarily for operating systems prior to Windows Vista.
-It is compatible with an up-to-date Chromium-based web browser for Windows XP, 2003, Vista, 7, and 8.x.</h4>
+It is compatible with an up-to-date Chromium-based web browser for Windows 95, 98, ME, 2000, XP, 2003, Vista, 7, and 8.x.</h4>
     </caption>
     <tr>
       <th scope="row">64-bits</th>